 We further acknowledge and agree to changes of the Contract and its Appendices which may be made under the Contract and the Beneficiary’s rights to assignment and transfer under clause 12.2 of the Contract.

 This Guarantee shall be valid and enforceable as of the date hereof until the Beneficiary confirms in writing that the Guarantee is fully discharged.
+[This may be replaced with a fixed expiry in accordance with clause 8.2.11 of the Contract]

 The amount of the Guarantee will be reduced automatically by any amount we may have to pay under the Guarantee.